Free the world from boring lectures! Provotain!

 Note:

-Martin Gaedt has published another post on the t2informatik Blog:
+Martin Gaedt has published two more posts on the t2informatik Blog:

 t2informatik Blog: The 4-day week brings 3-day free time